tidyverse/tidyverse.org/content/blog/lintr-3-0-0/index.md

 The first lint is spurious because `t` and `f` do not correctly convey that this linter targets the symbols `T` and `F`, so we want to ignore it.
-Prior to this release, we would have to "throw the baby out with the bathwater" by suppressing _all five lints_ like so:
+Prior to this release, we would have to throw the baby out with the bathwater by suppressing _all five lints_ like so:

 ```r
 T_and_F_symbol_linter=function(){ # nolint.
 T and F are OK here.